 At the national level, a shortage of students trained in PBGG has prompted the USDA to name PBGG as a "National Emphasis Area."
-At present, the number of job opportunities outstrips the number of graduates, and graduates command high starting salaries.
+At present, the number of job opportunities outstrips the number of graduates, and graduates command high starting salaries, even without additional postdoctoral training.

 The PBGG degree will be administered as an interdisciplinary major.
-The participating faculty met several times to develop the curriculum and course of study, which was modeled after that at the University of Wisconsin, long considered one of the top programs in the country, and which also has faculty spread across diverse departments.
+The participating faculty met several times to develop the curriculum and course of study, which was modeled after that at the University of Wisconsin, long considered one of the top programs in the country.
 The current course offerings were examined, and new courses created to fill in the gaps.

 Courses were placed into "areas," from each of which students would select courses, resulting in a well-rounded program.
 During these meetings, the faculty also drafted and approved bylaws to govern the administration of the major.
 The curriculum and the administration details are described later in this proposal.